1 Introduction

 In 427 BC, 212 Plataeans escaped the siege and fled to Athens, but the rest of the besieged surrendered when food ran out.
 Over 200 Plataeans and 25 Athenians were executed, and the women and children were sold into slavery.
 [156]

-In 421 BC, the Plataeans who had taken refuge in Athens were given Scione on the Chalcidice peninsula, which Athens had taken.
-[239]
+In 421 BC, the Plataeans who had taken refuge in Athens were given Scione on the Chalcidice peninsula, which Athens had seized.
+[157]

-The Plataeans who lived in Scione were then driven out of the Chalcidice peninsula by Lysander of Sparta and returned to Athens.
-[240]
+The Plataeans who lived in Scione were then driven from the Chalcidice peninsula by Lysander of Sparta and returned to Athens.
+[158]

-This event is estimated to have occurred between 404 BC, when Athens surrendered to the league of Peloponnesus, and 395 BC, when Lysander died.
+This event is estimated to have taken place between 404 BC, when Athens surrendered to the Peloponnesus League, and 395 BC, when Lysander died.

 In 387 BC, the Plataeans were able to return to Plataea under the Treaty of Antalcidas.
 [159]

-In 374 BC, Plataea was occupied by Thebans and the inhabitants evacuated to Athens.
-[242]
+In 374 BC, Plataea was occupied by the Thebans, and its inhabitants fled to Athens.
+[160]

 In 338 BC, after the Battle of Chaeronea, Philip, king of Macedonia, allowed the Plataeans, who had been exiled by the Thebans and taken refuge in Athens, to return to their city.
 [161]